SkillsFundingAgency/das-shared-packages/SFA.DAS.ApiContracts.Build/README.md

     Requests.g.cs       → namespace SFA.DAS.MyApi.Contracts.V2                (v2)
 ```

-Both `$(ApiContractsNSwagCommand)` and `$(_ApiContractsNSwagJsonLibrary)` are set by the package at project load time, so the secondary target picks up the correct NSwag executable path and JSON library mode automatically.
+`$(ApiContractsNSwagCommand)` and `$(ApiContractsNSwagDtoFlags)` are both set by the package at project load time. `$(ApiContractsNSwagDtoFlags)` includes all fixed generation flags (DTO shape, nullable types, `DateTime` mapping, JSON library mode), so the secondary target stays in sync with the primary generation automatically.

 > The V2 generated files must exist on disk before the first build compiles them (the `Compile Include` glob is evaluated at project load time).
 Commit the initially-generated files to source control just as you would the V1 files.